tholman/github-corners/readme.md

 By using SVG, these corners can be clean and sharp.
 Any color, and size.
 As well as have a little character and interactivity!

 You can build your own with the [SVGs](https://github.com/tholman/github-corners/tree/master/svg), copy some of the pre-defined code, or just change the `fill` and `color` values on the main `<svg>` element.
+There's also a nifty little customizer at the bottom of the page, too!

 ### Screenshot